 Kindred Hospital is a long term care hospital that provides an acute hospital level of care and services to patient requiring a long hospitalization.
 Kindred hospital admissions are sorely based on referrals from various health care settings; such as: short term acute care; skilled nursing; sub-acute and in some cases direct admits from home.
 All referral are screen by our centralized admission department prior to admission and scheduled for admission at least 24 hours in advance.
-Therefore, all 237 records are correctly reported as Elective.
+Therefore, all 226 records are correctly reported as Scheduled.

-PROVIDER: Texas Health Presbyterian Hospital-Rockwall
+PROVIDER: Texas Health Hospital Rockwall

-The Q2 2019 all Data/information in these files contain accurate data in areas such as Coding, Admissions, Diagnostic, Bill Type etc.
+The Q3 2019 all Data/information in these files contain accurate data in areas such as Coding, Admissions, Diagnostic, & Bill Type etc. They might contain duplicates/ missing claims.